Deals of the day-Mergers and acquisitions

 ** China is considering a merger between China Minmetals Corp, one of the country's largest miners and metals traders, and China National Gold Group, as Beijing pushes consolidation of its state-run firms, sources with knowledge of the matter said.

-** Indian e-commerce player Flipkart has sweetened its buyout offer for smaller rival Snapdeal to between $900 million and $950 million, two people familiar with the negotiations said, adding that the new proposal is being evaluated by Snapdeal's board.
+** Indian e-commerce firm Flipkart's sweetened takeover offer of up to $950 million for Snapdeal has improved the chances of a deal between the two rivals, though some sticking points are still being hashed out, two sources familiar with the matter said.

+** Pegas Nonwovens shares hit a record high on Tuesday after a bid for the artificial textiles maker, but the company's biggest shareholder said it was not ready to sell and analysts said a higher offer may be needed.

 ** The United Food and Commercial Workers Union, which represents retail workers, sent a letter to antitrust enforcers on Monday warning about the dangers of Amazon's purchase of Whole Foods both to workers and consumers.

-** Czech investment group R2G plans to launch a tender offer to all shareholders in Prague-listed artificial textile maker Pegas Nonwovens at an 8 percent premium over the company's closing price last week, it said on Monday.
-(Compiled by Laharee Chatterjee in Bengaluru)
+(Compiled by Laharee Chatterjee and Akankshita Mukhopadhyay in Bengaluru)